Adapted from Letting Go: A Guide to Today’s College Experience

 Midterm examinations and papers: Grades may be mediocre or poor for the first time in the student’s life.

 Second Guessing: Students may regret their choice and talk of transferring to another college they considered or one attended by friends.
+Thanksgiving vacation: Have old friends changed?
+How do newly independent students relate to parents and house rules?

 End of Semester: Papers and final assignments due.
-Exams.
 For some students, this will be their first experience with comprehensive exams.

 Winter Blues: Students often consider transferring or taking a leave from school.

-Residence Hall/Housing arrangements for next year: Negotiating room and roommate choices for next year.
+Residence hall/housing arrangements for next year: Negotiating room and roommate choices for next year.
 On some campuses, options are limited and/or not what the student prefers (inadequate on-campus housing or sophomores required to live on campus when off-campus housing is considered preferable).

 Summer Planning: Will the student have a job?
 Will the student live at home or somewhere else?
 What will the house rules be for someone who has lived away from home for 10 months?